fnkzhang/codereview/api-server-flask/api/readme.md

 ### User

 A representation of a user.
 Users can make projects, add and edit documents, and create comments.
+Users are created via the signUp route by sending a Google account's credentials, which then uses the Google account's information for our own user data.

 user_email (str) : A user's email address